vamsiampolu/jcoglan-unit-testing-fun/chapter2/notes.md

 In `jstest`, mocks are defined using `expect`, usually `expect` is used with `BDD` style assertions in other frameworks.
 The `jstest` framework does not define `spies`, we use sinon spies for a change.

+---

+**Testing async behaviour**

+This section in the book is about letting async behaviour go through and executing assertions in a `callback`.
+The author recommends executing `assertions` inside the `done` callback.
+I need to figure out `mocha`'s recommendations/best practices on that.
+Both the `resume` function provided here and `mocha`'s `done` are error-first callbacks.

+Sinon has fakeTimers(?) and mocha allows returning promises from tests.

+There is a good explanation of using `async` in there as well, need to do the examples and expand this out.

+---